johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ## Input Data
-The method handles digital behavior data, including social media posts, comments, search queries, clickstream text (e.g., website titles), forum threads, and open-text survey responses.
+The method handles digital behavioral data, including social media posts, comments, search queries, clickstream text (e.g., website titles), forum threads, and open-text survey responses.

 ## Sample Input Data
 The corpus data used in the script is stored in JSON format at [data/default_corpus.json](https://github.com/Stephan-Linzbach/Comparing-Keyword-Importance-Across-Texts/blob/main/data/default_corpus.json) and looks something like this:

 ```
 {
-    'Document A': "This is the liberal solution: All text is good aswell as bad.
+    'Document A': "This is the liberal solution: All text is good as well as bad.
 The good one has to take his own position .
 We are the liberal ones .
 Not the center nor the progressive ones.",
     'Document B': "This is the center solution: They are bad not good, if everyone remains on his own position we are all alone which is bad .
 We are the center ones .
 Not the progressive nor the liberal ones .",
     'Document C': "This is the progressive solution: Another groups position is the problem.
 They dont move from their position .
 We are the progressive ones .
 Not the liberal nor the center ones . "
 }